September 11, 2013

 Serves 6

-2 pounds green beans, ends removed, cut into 2-inch pieces
+-2 pounds green beans, ends removed and cut into 2-inch pieces

-1. Heat 2 tablespoons of oil in a large saucepan over medium heat, add the chopped onion, saute until soft.
+1. Heat 2 tablespoons of oil in a large saucepan over medium heat.
+Add the chopped onion, and saute until soft and translucent.

 2. Add the minced garlic and saute for another 2-3 minutes.
-Add turmeric, stir well.
+Stir in the turmeric.

-3. Add the chicken pieces, salt, pepper, cumin, and crushed red pepper, cook until the chicken is no longer pink.
+3. Add the chicken pieces, along with salt, pepper, cumin, and red pepper.
+Cook, stirring occasionally, until the chicken is no longer pink.

-4. Add the chopped tomatoes and the tomato sauce, mix well.
-Add enough water to cover.
-Bring to a boil for a few minutes.
-Reduce heat, cover, and cook on low heat for 45-50 minutes.
+4. Add the chopped tomato and the tomato sauce.
+Stir well and add enough water to just cover the mixture.
+Bring to a boil for a few minutes, then reduce the heat to low. cover, and simmer gently on low heat for 45-50 minutes.

-6. Add the beans to the pan, add cinnamon, pour in the lime juice, add additional hot water if necessary, taste, and adjust the seasoning.
-Cover and cook for another 15-20 minutes on low heat until the chicken pieces and green beans are tender, most water evaporated and the tomato sauce thickened.
+6. Add the sautéed beans to the stew, sprinkle in the cinnamon, and pour in the lime juice., If needed, add a little hot water. taste, and adjust the seasoning.
+Cover and cook on low heat for another 15-20 minutes until the chicken and green beans are tender, most of the water has evaporated, and the sauce has thickened.

 Enjoy!